Hindu philosophy: Dvaitādvaita (Bhedabheda)

-Dvaitādvaita was proposed by Nimbarka, a 13th-century Vaishnava philosopher from the Andhra region.
+Dvaitādvaita was proposed by Nimbarkacharya, a 7th-century Vaishnava philosopher from the Andhra region which was further propounded by his disciple Srinivasacharya.
 According to this philosophy there are three categories of existence: Brahman, Self, and matter.
 Self and matter are different from Brahman in that they have attributes and capacities different from Brahman.
 Brahman exists independently, while Self and matter are dependent.
 Thus Self and matter have an existence that is separate yet dependent.
 Further, Brahman is a controller, the Self is the enjoyer, and matter the thing enjoyed.
 Also, the highest object of worship is Krishna and his consort Radha, attended by thousands of gopis; of the Vrindavan; and devotion consists in self-surrender.

 Śuddhādvaita

 Śuddhādvaita is the "purely non-dual" philosophy propounded by Vallabha Acharya (1479–1531).
 The founding philosopher was also the guru of the Vallabhā sampradāya ("tradition of Vallabh") or Puṣṭimārga, a Vaishnava tradition focused on the worship of Krishna.
 Vallabhacharya enunciates that Brahman has created the world without connection with any external agency such as Māyā (which itself is His power) and manifests Himself through the world.
 That is why Shuddhadvaita is known as "Unmodified transformation" or "Avikṛta Pariṇāmavāda".
 Brahman or Ishvara desired to become many, and he became the multitude of individual Selfs and the world.
 The Jagat or Maya is not false or illusionary, the physical material world is.
 Vallabha recognises Brahman as the whole and the individual as a "part" (but devoid of bliss) like sparks and fire.
+This sub-school thus denies the Advaita conception of Maya because the world is considered to be real insofar as it is non-different from Brahman, who is believed to be Krishna.

 Acintya Bheda Abheda

 Chaitanya Mahaprabhu (1486–1534), stated that the Self or energy of God is both distinct and non-distinct from God, whom he identified as Krishna, Govinda, and that this, although unthinkable, may be experienced through a process of loving devotion (bhakti).
 He followed the Dvaita concept of Madhvacharya.
-This philosophy of "inconceivable oneness and difference".
+In accordance with the Vishnu Purana, this sub-school ascribes six virtues to God (Bhagavan): power (aishvarya), potency (virya), fame (yasha), prosperity (shri), knowledge (jnana), and renunciation (vairagya).
+The potency of Bhagavan, which is transcendental, is not conceivable to humans and its relationship to Bhagwan is characterised as one in which there is "inconceivable difference in non-difference" (acintya-bhedabheda).
+This potency has divisions that are described within Jiva Gosvami's Bhagavat Sandarbha, which comments on the internal potency, and Paramatma Sandarbha, which elaborates the marginal and external potencies of Bhagavan.
+Maya, which is central to advaita, is the external potency of Bhagavan, which is controlled by Paramatma, an expansion of Bhagavan.
+And, Brahman is included within Bhagavan, who is the object of meditation and realisation for bhakti-yogis.